randyttruong/Inflammation-Analysis/README.md

 **Dr. Thomas McDade** for the original research and project idea

-**Jesus Serrano** for the original data analysis, parsing, and creation and presentation of the data findings.
+**Jesus Serrano** for the original data analysis and parsing, as well as the creation and presentation of the data findings at a research conference.

 **Keegan Krause**, **Dr. Koning**, and **Dr. Miller** for providing in lab training